This Summer

 "This Summer" is a song by Squeeze released as the first single from their eleventh album, Ridiculous.

 Two versions of the single were released, each with entirely different B-sides.
 Disc 1 contained a live cover of Britpop group Blur's song "End of a Century".
 The single peaked at number 36 in the UK Singles Chart in September 1995.
 A remix reached number 32 in the UK Chart in August 1996.

+Critical reception

+The editors for both the Washington Post and The Hamilton Spectator described "This Summer" as a "buoyant" song.
+The Independent stated the song was "an odd reverse homage which seeks to reclaim Squeeze's rightful place in the Cockney Brit-pop hierarchy", but also "the best track here".
+Newsday stated the single "is tailor-made for pop radio".